Harm and the Farm: Illicit dealings in Puppy Farming

 Unfortunately, this is not an isolated incident and many have found themselves in similar circumstances

-The Kennel Club are the UK’s largest organisation dedicated to protecting and promoting the health and welfare of dogs, offering a voluntary register for dogs and advice for the full experience of purchasing, training and breeding dogs.
+The Kennel Club is the UK’s largest organisation dedicated to protecting and promoting the health and welfare of dogs, offering a voluntary register for dogs and advice for the full experience of purchasing, training and breeding dogs.
 Their 2014 PAW survey indicated that 41% of people purchasing a puppy over the previous twelve-month period did not see the puppy with its mother and 53% did not see them in their breeding environment.
 They indicate that it is highly likely that these puppies were bred by puppy farmers and sold by third parties.

 The same survey also indicated that 20% of puppies bought from pet shops or directly from the internet suffer from the often-fatal disease parvovirus.
 This can cost up to £4,000 to treat.